elastic/integrations/packages/airflow/docs/README.md

 ## Prerequisites

-User need Elasticsearch for storing and searching user's data and Kibana for visualizing and managing it.
-User can use hosted Elasticsearch Service on Elastic Cloud, which is recommended or self-manage the Elastic Stack on user's own hardware.
+Users require Elasticsearch to store and search user data, and Kibana to visualize and manage it.
+They can utilize the hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on their own hardware.

-In order to ingest data from the Airflow, user must have [statsd](https://github.com/statsd/statsd) to receive statsd metrics.
+To ingest data from Airflow, users must have [StatsD](https://github.com/statsd/statsd) to receive the same.

 ## Setup